mays85/confidentiality/README.md

 This project will be our CSCE 600 Data Security Confidentiality project.

-To encrypt:
+Set up the server
-python Moviemain.py -f [filename] -o [output file name]
+./Moviemain1.py -f [filename]

-To decrypt:
+Client process to go get the file
-python Moviemain.py -d -f [filename] -o [output file name]
+./Projectormain.py -o [outputfile name] -i [IP address of the server]